shipiev/redmine_kaminari/README.md

 # RedmineKaminari

-Kaminari pagination is adapted for Redmine.
-Now "Paginator.new" is in the past!
+Kaminari pagination adapted for Redmine.
+Now, "Paginator.new" in the past!

 ## Installation